Got 2 Believe: Development

-In the early 2000s, Charo Santos-Concio, the executive producer of Star Cinema and then-executive vice president of ABS-CBN Broadcasting Corporation, heard the song "Got to Believe in Magic", sung by David Pomeranz, after which she expressed to others that it would make for a good film title.
-Mia A. Concio, who was the chairperson of NBN 4 at the time, first developed the screenplay years before the occurrence of EDSA II.
+In the early 2000s, Charo Santos-Concio, the executive producer of Star Cinema and then-executive vice president of ABS-CBN Corporation, heard the song "Got to Believe in Magic", sung by David Pomeranz, after which she expressed to others that it would make for a good film title.
+Mia A. Concio, Charo's stepdaughter who was the chairperson of NBN at the time, first developed the screenplay years before the occurrence of EDSA II.
+Director Olivia Lamasan, who co-wrote with Concio, denied the rumors that the screenplay was copied from the Jennifer Lopez-Matthew McConaughey starrer, The Wedding Planner.